By Steve & Tamami Laser reporting from Tokyo, Japan

 Back on the surface is Flounder’s Flying Fish Coaster.
 We highlight this ride from several observation areas in our video.

 Like Disneyland, DisneySea will “never be completed.”
-A new attraction is planned in an area between the Mermaid Lagoon and Mediterranean Harbor with a tentative “Soarin'” name.
-With a targeted opening in 2019, OLC says it’s planning to incorporate original scenes for this version of the popular Soaring ride found in other Disney parks.
+A new attraction opened recently in an area between the Mermaid Lagoon and Mediterranean Harbor called “Soaring: Fantastic Flight.”
+It’s a new version of the popular soaring ride found in other Disney parks.

 We watch “Jasmine’s Flying Carpets” go for a spin in our video from the Arabian Coast area of DisneySea.